hakosaj/KandiTSP/README.md

 ## Getting Started

 Simply clone the repository to a directory, compile and we are good to go!
-Makefile still needs to be done.

 ### Prerequisites